orthecreedence/cl-async/README.md

 ### stats
 This function returns data on the current state of the cl-async internals.
-How many open connections, how many registered callbacks, how many registered data objects, how many open DNS requests, etc.
+How many incoming/outgoing connections, how many registered callbacks, how many registered data objects, how many open DNS requests, etc.

 Data is a plist.
 Stats might change in the near future.